Starting a childcare centre

 The Tax Administration pays childcare allowance based on a maximum hourly rate for each type of childcare.
 If your hourly rate is higher, parents will not receive any childcare allowance for the amount above the maximum hourly rate.

-These are the rates per hour for 2025:
+The rates per hour for 2026 are:

-Childcare: €10.71
+Childcare: €11.23

-Out-of-school care: €9.52
+Out-of-school care: €9.98

 Set your rates

-You determine your own rates.
+You set your own rates.
 You can compare the amount you have in mind to that set by other childcare centres.
 Or use the rate the Belastingdienst uses to set the childcare benefit as guidance.
 You are free to calculate a higher rate, for example if you offer extra services, like a hot meal or special activities.

 Records